benjamingr/peer5-docs/docs/guides/production-ready-hls-vod.md

 ## How to choose the right bitrate

+Bitrate is dependant mostly on the resolution and the content type. when setting bitrate too low an image pixelization will occur especially in areas where there is rapid movement, when bitrate is too high the output files might be excessively big with any additional value.

-bitrate is dependant on the resolution and the content type. a video with a lot of movement and rapid changes in picture will be more affected by low bitrate while a video like a music concert or an interview which are mostly static will suffice a much lower bitrate without apparent changes to quality.
+To choose the right bitrate one must understand his type of content. content with high motion such as sports or news events will require higher bitrate to avoid pixelization while low motion content such as music concerts and interviews will suffice lower bitrate without apparent changes to quality.

-here are some good defaults to start from
+Here are some good defaults to start from:

 Quality | Resolution | bitrate - low motion | bitrate - high motion | audio bitrate
 :- | :-: | -: | -: | -: